beetboxvm/ansible-role-beetbox-backdrop/README.md

 An Ansible role that creates and installs a Backdrop project on beetbox.

-## Requirements

-This role is specifically developed as an extension to beetbox -- https://github.com/drupalmel/beetbox

 ## Role Variables

 Available variables are listed below, along with default values: